bhaskar-areti/test-githubactions/README.md

 │   └── workflows
 │       └── deploy-nginx.yaml   --> DEPLOY workflow
 └── (everything else)

-# .k8s/nginx.yaml -->This is the deployment template.
+.k8s/nginx.yaml -->This is the deployment template.

-You edit image tags here --> This file is NOT deployed directly It is copied by GitHub Actions into the GitOps repo Think of it as: “Desired deployment content”
+We edit image tags here --> This file is NOT deployed directly It is copied by GitHub Actions into the GitOps repo Think of it as: “Desired deployment content”

-# .github/workflows/deploy-nginx.yaml -->This is the only file that connects CI → GitOps.
+ .github/workflows/deploy-nginx.yaml -->This is the only file that connects CI → GitOps.
 What it does:

 Runs on ARC runner
 Checks out both repos
-Copies .k8s/nginx.yaml
-Commits to Istio-helm-migration
-Pushes to Git
+Copies .k8s/nginx.yaml and then Commits to Istio-helm-migration Pushes to Git

 This is the only deployment trigger from GitHub Actions.
 If this file doesn’t run, GA is not involved